A global movement as a memorial for lives lost to the COVID 19 pandemic

 Healing Trees is an initiative that aims to plant more than 5 million trees around the world to honor the lives of those who are no longer with us.

-SAN RAMóN, COSTA RICA, January 11, 2022 /EINPresswire.com/ -- By the year 2021, more than 5 million lives were lost around the globe because of the COVID-19 pandemic; this also reflexed into a considerable increase in the diagnosis of anxiety disorders and depression, associated with the confinement and stress caused by the contention of the disease.
+SAN RAMON, ALAJUELA, COSTA RICA, January 14, 2022 /EINPresswire.com/ -- By the year 2021, more than 5 million lives were lost around the globe because of the COVID-19 pandemic; this also reflexed into a considerable increase in the diagnosis of anxiety disorders and depression, associated with the confinement and stress caused by the contention of the disease.

 Those difficult times we have lived through as a society were the driving force for the Costa Rican San Ramon Carbon Neutral Foundation, and other friend organizations around the world, to develop a movement that seeks to provide healing and hope to people through the simple action of planting a tree.
 After losing more than 5 million people, we want to plant the equivalent amount of trees to honor their lives.